uyuni-project/subscription-matcher/src/test/resources/scenario5/README.md

 This scenario has 2 SLES11 SP4 x86_64 subscriptions from different SCC
 organizations (multi mirrorcredentials feature, id 1118).
-Both subscriptions are for 2 cpus, stackable and system_limit 3 (temporary part number is 800-TEMPORARY-X86-2CPU-STACKABLE, will be updated with the real one as soon as it is decided).
+Both subscriptions are for 2 cpus, stackable and system_limit 3 (part number is 874-006876).
 But one is from organization **UC5** while the other is from **UC7**.

 We have 2 systems.
 One with 4 cpus and one with 8 cpus.